Sir Nicholas Serota

 - Member of the Visual Arts Advisory Committee of the British Council (1976–98); Chairman (1992–8)

-Board member of the Olympic Delivery Authority (currently).
+- Board member of the Olympic Delivery Authority

 Nicholas Serota trained at Cambridge and Courtauld Institute of Art, where he worked on Turner’s visits to Switzerland.
-But most of his practice as a curator has been in the field of twentieth century and contemporary art.
-Among recent projects, he curated the Donald Judd, Cy Twombly and Gerhard Richter exhibitions at Tate Modern, and the Howard Hodgkin exhibition at Tate Britain in 2006.
+But most of his practice as a curator has been in the field of twentieth-century and contemporary art.
+Among recent projects, he curated the Donald Judd, Cy Twombly, Gerhard Richter and Matisse: The Cut-outs exhibitions at Tate Modern, and the Howard Hodgkin exhibition at Tate Britain in 2006.
 His Walter Neurath Memorial Lecture Interpretation and Experience: The Dilemma of Museums of Modern Art was published in 1997.

 - leads Tate through the effective development, coordination and delivery of its strategy, co-ordinating the process of governance

 - takes the lead on internal policy development and Tate’s contribution to external policy

 - and manages a Tate-wide programme of external relations.

 The Director’s Office, led by Samuel Jones, comprises Strategy and Policy, Corporate Governance, External Relations and Administration.

 Executive Group is the senior decision-making forum for Tate.
 It assists the Director in defining the strategic direction for the Gallery.